 Mutagenesis: The mutagenic potential of lidocaine base and tetracaine base has been determined in the in vitro Ames bacterial reverse mutation assay, the in vitro chromosome aberration assay using Chinese hamster ovary cells, and the in vivo mouse micronucleus assay.
 Lidocaine was negative in all three assays.
 Tetracaine was negative in the in vitro Ames assay and the in vivo mouse micronucleus assay.
 In the in vitro chromosome aberration assay, tetracaine was negative in the absence of metabolic activation, and equivocal in the presence of metabolic activation.

-Impairment of Fertility: Lidocaine did not affect fertility in female rats when given via continuous subcutaneous infusion via osmotic minipumps up to doses of 250 mg/kg/day (35-fold higher than the level of lidocaine contained in the lowest approved dose of Lidocaine and Tetracaine Cream based on a mg/m2 body surface area comparison).
-Lidocaine treatment did not affect overall fertility in male rats when given as subcutaneous doses up to 60 mg/kg (8-fold higher than the level of lidocaine contained in the lowest approved dose of Lidocaine and Tetracaine Cream based on a mg/m2 basis), although the treatment caused an increased copulatory interval and led to a dose-related decrease in homogenization resistant sperm head count, daily sperm production, and spermatogenic efficiency.
-Tetracaine did not affect fertility in male or female rats when given as subcutaneous doses up to 7.5 mg/kg (equivalent to the level of tetracaine in the lowest approved dose of Lidocaine and Tetracaine Cream on a mg/m2 basis).
+Impairment of Fertility: Lidocaine did not affect fertility in female rats when given via continuous subcutaneous infusion via osmotic minipumps up to doses of 250 mg/kg/day (0.66 times the level of lidocaine in the MRHD of Lidocaine and Tetracaine Cream based on a mg/m2 body surface area comparison).
+Lidocaine treatment did not affect overall fertility in male rats when given as subcutaneous doses up to 60 mg/kg (0.16 times the level of lidocaine contained in the MRHD of Lidocaine and Tetracaine Cream based on a mg/m2 basis), although the treatment caused an increased copulatory interval and led to a dose-related decrease in homogenization resistant sperm head count, daily sperm production, and spermatogenic efficiency.
+Tetracaine did not affect fertility in male or female rats when given as subcutaneous doses up to 7.5 mg/kg (equivalent to 0.04 times the level of tetracaine in the MRHD of Lidocaine and Tetracaine Cream on a mg/m2 basis).

 In four clinical trials, adult patients were treated with Lidocaine and Tetracaine Cream or placebo prior to undergoing a superficial dermatologic procedure.
 Drug was applied for 20 or 30 minutes for dermatologic procedures such as dermal filler injection, pulsed dye laser therapy, and facial laser resurfacing.
 Drug was applied for 60 minutes for laser-assisted tattoo removal.